GCU-GenCyber/GenCyber-Camp-24/Linux/Linux Lesson - Kimmy/readme.md

 - echo and cat
 - nano hello.txt
 - sudo apt update
-	- Sudo just runs the command with root privileges so this would work without sudo if you were logged in as root as well.
-Will only work if that user has been given sudo privileges
+	- Sudo means super user do.
+It runs the command with super user privileges.
+This would work without sudo if you were logged in as root as well.
+This will only work if that user trying to use sudo has been given sudo privileges.
 - df
 	- Shows available disk spaces
 	- Can use -m to show in megabytes